defect-spectrum-authors/defect-spectrum/README.md

 ## Acknowledgement
 -  This work is built upon the [Guided-Diffusion](https://github.com/openai/guided-diffusion) and [SinDiffusion](https://github.com/weilunwang/sindiffusion).
 -  The datasets we adopted come from [Apple-Vision](https://huggingface.co/datasets/VISION-Workshop/VISION-Datasets), [MVTec-AD](https://www.mvtec.com/company/research/datasets/mvtec-ad), [DAGM-2007](https://conferences.mpi-inf.mpg.de/dagm/2007/prizes.html) and [Cotton](https://www.cottoninc.com/quality-products/textile-resources/fabric-defect-glossary/).
--  We would like to extend our greatest thanks to those who helped at SmartMore Corp., regardless of whether their contributions are recognized or remain behind the scenes.